hannahrubinton/academichugo2023/content/authors/admin/_index.md

 - Visitors
 ---

 I am an Economist at the Federal Reserve Bank of St. Louis with interests in macroeconomics and economic geography.
+I received my PhD in economics from Princeton University in 2020.